The Fitz Special: Art of the Gunfighter, Circa 1926

 Frequently Asked Questions

-What is a Fitz Special revolver?
+What are the key modifications of a Fitz Special revolver?

-Who invented the Fitz Special?
+Who developed the Fitz Special concept?

 Related News